TriForceX/BootstrapExtended/wordpress/wp-content/plugins/tinymce-advanced/readme.txt

 == Description ==

 For WordPress version 5.0 and newer the TinyMCE Advanced plugin introduces a "Hybrid Mode" for the new Block Editor (Gutenberg).
-It brings the best of both editors together, enhances the Classic Block and adds a new Classic Paragraph Block that replaces the default Paragraph Block.
+It brings the best of both editors together, enhances the Classic Block and adds a new Classic Paragraph Block that includes the TinyMCE editor.

 If you are not quite ready to switch to the Block Editor, or have plugins that cannot be used there (yet), using Hybrid Mode is your best option.
-It lets you to continue to use the familiar "Classic" editor inside the Classic Block, and at the same time gives you access to all blocks and new features in the Block Editor.
+It lets you to continue to use the familiar "Classic" editor inside the Classic and Classic Paragraph Block, and at the same time gives you access to all blocks and new features in the Block Editor.

 If you want to continue to use the previous editor in WordPress 5.0 and newer, this plugin has an option to replace the new editor with the previous one.
 If you prefer to have access to both editors side by side or to allow your users to switch editors, it would be better to install the [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/).
 TinyMCE Advanced is fully compatible with the Classic Editor plugin and similar plugins that restore use of the previous WordPress editor.